01-10-2022

 Annual update to PwC's Women in Work Index which combines key indicators of female economic empowerment into a single comparable index for 33 OECD countries.

 Annual report from Grant Thornton tracking the global progress of women in senior management.
-Includes the impact of the coronavirus pandemic on the business landscape and implications for women in the coming months and years.
+It includes insights into how mid-market businesses can support women in business.
 Previous reports are also available including:

 2019